Frequently Asked Questions

 The Tioga Road, Highway 120 east takes you to the dramatic Yosemite high country, and is generally open Memorial Day, till the snow flies in October/November.
 Here you will find White Wolf, Tenaya Lake, Tuolumne Meadows, & Tioga Pass, and numerous trailheads.
 This drive takes you up through the majestic forest and then above tree line into the granite, to the highest point of 9,900 feet! where the rugged expanse of the Sierra really opens up.
 The views are spectacular!
 Summer hiking in this region is outstanding!

 Should we bring water, or buy water bottles?

 Our water at Sunset Inn is absolutely delicious and exceeds EPA standards.
 We suggest you bring your own refillable water bottles, and help keep the plastic out of the landfills.
 Remember to stay hydrated!

 Do you have laundry facilities?

-The Yosemite River Cabin and Yosemite Mountain Cottage each have a washer and dryer for guest use.
+The Yosemite River Cabin has a washer and dryer inside for guest use.

 What size is the refrigerator?

 The refrigerator at the Yosemite River Cabin is full size.

 Can we bring our pet?

 Unfortunately, due to our own very energetic and unrelenting puppy, Sunset Inn is no longer able to accept pets.
 Also, be advised, pets are not encouraged to visit Yosemite, must be kept on a leash at all times, and are only allowed on paved roads and trails.
 There are a few paved trails in Yosemite, particularly in the valley, but pets would limit your options in visiting the park, especially hiking.
 However, outside the park in the national forest there are no restrictions.
 See Yosemite Pet Policy Here...